What Does It Mean to Have a Heart-Shaped Uterus?

 Septate uterus: In this variant, a "wall" (septum) comes down the middle from the top of the uterus, dividing it.

 Bicornuate uterus: This is when the indent at the top of the uterus is more pronounced.
 The two halves of the uterus are therefore separated at the top.

 As with the standard presentation of the arcuate uterus, these variants are congenital abnormalities that arise when the two tubes that are supposed to come together to form the uterus don't fuse properly.

-Culwell explained it's now accepted there are no risks associated with a heart-shaped uterus.
+Culwell explained it's now accepted there are no risks associated with a arcuate uterus, and most people don't experience any symptoms.
 However, those with a bicornuate or septate uterus can have difficulty becoming pregnant and are at an increased risk for miscarriage.
 A higher likelihood for preterm birth or growth restriction of the fetus may also be present.
 These risks result from the size and shape of the uterus when it comes to these two variants.

 I suffer from very severe endometriosis, so I also wanted to know if there was any correlation between an arcuate uterus and endometriosis.
-Culwell assured me there are no additive risks with a uterine anomaly and endometriosis.
+Culwell assured me there are no additive risks with an arcuate uterus and endometriosis.
 An arcuate uterus will not worsen or impact menstrual symptoms such as cramps, either.

 An arcuate uterus generally does not require any treatment.

 However, if you find yourself diagnosed with one of the above variants, the uterine septum (the "wall" separating the uterus in a septate uterus) can be removed surgically.
 Surgical treatment may need to be done for anyone with a heart-shaped uterus who has difficulty getting pregnant or is experiencing recurrent miscarriages.

 Aside from that specific scenario, no additional follow-up is needed after being diagnosed with an arcuate uterus.